 Property Damage Claims

-If you believe that the Town of Innisfil has failed to maintain our facilities, roads, Town-owned trees, or sewers, and you have suffered property damage as a result, you can submit a Statement of Damage claim.
+If you believe that the Town of Innisfil has failed to maintain our facilities, roads, or sewers, and you have suffered property damage as a result, you can submit a Statement of Damage claim.

 Before making a claim